 - Chop the avocado and add to a bowl so it’s easier to mash; reserve some for topping.

 - Mash the avocado until creamy.

-- Add the yogurt, dijon mustard, lemon juice, lemon zest, garlic powder, salt and pepper.
+- Add the yogurt, dijon mustard, lemon juice, lemon zest, garlic, salt and pepper.

 - Whisk together until combined.

 - Add the chicken, celery and green onions to the large bowl with the dressing.